2012 Toyota Corolla Interior

 - "Copy editor Zach Gale, who at full height is much taller than my 68-inch frame, found front headroom adequate." -- Motor Trend

 - "The driver's seat includes a height adjustment, but I never found an ideal driving position because the steering wheel didn't tilt low enough for me.
 Plus, the resting place for your left foot is incredibly small - my foot was constantly sliding off it - and uncomfortable.
 One of our editors thought the driver's seat didn't move back far enough, either. … My knees were pressed into the driver's seat, which thankfully didn't have any plastic backing.
 The backseat doesn't offer much thigh support, either.
 I'm 6-foot-1, which is a tough test for a compact, but the Corolla's rear seat seems tighter than most." -- Cars.com

 - “The cabin was fine, with plenty of legroom and headroom.
 I was able to find a good seating position pretty easily, and there's a good view out all around.
 All of the audio/HVAC controls were easy to use and within reach." -- AutoWeek

 The 2012 Toyota Corolla’s cabin is sparsely equipped, boring, cheaply made and outdated, according to the majority of reviewers.
-But there is one benefit of the bland interior: The controls are very easy to use.
+But they say there is one benefit of the bland interior: the controls are very easy to use.

 - "Dull gray or beige plastics, and gauge faces with fonts that look two decades old don't inspire much enthusiasm." -- Kelley Blue Book